bmnyor/react-state-management/README.md

 # react-state-management
-A repo with react state lifecycle example
+A repo with react state lifecycle examples